Imposter Syndrome

 Many people portray their most positive traits, pictures, and experiences on social media.
 It can appear as if most people are living a perfect life.
 Someone with Impostorism may use this as a source of information to compare themselves and feel they come up short.
 However, social media rarely paints a picture of people’s authentic lives.

-What causes Imposter Syndrome?
+What Causes Imposter Syndrome?

 There may be a single factor or a combination of them.
 Some examples include:

-• Praising a child for achieving over other factors (e.g. effort);
+• Praising a child for achieving over other factors (e.g. effort).

-• Messages at school on needing to do well;
+• Messages at school on needing to do well.

-• Overly critical caregivers or teachers;
+• Overly critical caregivers or teachers.

-• Societal messages about what success is;
+• Societal messages about what success looks like.

-• Cost of living crisis & financial concerns;
+• Cost of living crisis & financial concerns.

-• Being bullied at school, work, or by a social group;
+• Being bullied at school, work, or by a social group.

-• Being a perfectionist;
+• Being a perfectionist.

-• Having parents with imposter syndrome;
+• Having parents with imposter syndrome.

-• Compared to siblings or other family members;
+• Compared to siblings or other family members.

-• Labels such as being ‘the clever one’ in the family;
+• Labels such as being ‘the clever one’ in the family.

-• Overprotected as a child;
+• Overprotected as a child.

 • Were top of your class at school.
-Then moving on to Uni or working with other highly intelligent people and feeling inferior to them;
+Then moving on to Uni or working with other highly intelligent people and feeling inferior to them.

 • Microaggressions, discrimination, and misogyny.

-Check if it is imposter syndrome
+Check if it is Imposter Syndrome

 If you’re being bullied, discriminated against, at the receiving end of microaggressions, and constantly being criticised, you are going to feel you don’t belong.
 In these cases, it’s the unacceptable behaviour of others that’s the issue.

 Imposter Phenomenon is about feeling you don’t belong when you are, despite constantly being presented with evidence to the contrary.
-In a toxic environment, any evidence of you deserving to be there may be limited or non-existent.
+In a toxic environment, any evidence of you deserving to be there may be limited or nonexistent.

 How to deal with Imposter Syndrome

-The chances are you found this article because you suspect you (or someone you know) are struggling with Imposter Syndrome.
+The chances are you found this article because you suspect you (or someone you know) is struggling with Imposter Syndrome.
 Recognising you’re experiencing imposter syndrome means you can start to challenge your negative thoughts and reduce unhelpful behaviours (e.g. overworking and people-pleasing).

 Set aside some time when you won’t be disturbed or feel rushed.